remalucard/remalucard.github.io/index.md

-<header>welcome to the homepage of the world's first magical girl.</header>
+<h1>welcome to the homepage of the world's first magical girl.</h1>